 Also reflecting the quality education Ole Miss provides, its students regularly are chosen for prestigious scholarships.
 UM's 25th Rhodes Scholar was named in 2008, and since the Honors College opened in 1998, the university has produced seven Truman, 10 Goldwater and 10 Fulbright scholars, as well as one Marshall, one Gates Cambridge and two Udall scholars.

-UM's research enterprise—including programs in acoustics, atmospheric physics, health care, remote sensing, Southern studies, space law and pharmaceutical sciences—is renowned internationally.
-The university holds more than 40 patents for inventions including a fire ant trap, an algal herbicide, novel drug-delivery systems, a thermoacoustic refrigeration device, immune system stimulators and possible treatments for cancer, malaria, pain and infections.
-This work takes place across the university, which is home to more than 20 major research centers.
-In addition, the university is a center for Faulkner studies, offering one of the finest collections of the Nobel Prize-winner's work and maintaining his Rowan Oak home as a literary shrine.
+The University of Mississippi is included in the elite group of R1: Doctoral Universities – Very High Research Activity released in the Carnegie Classification of Institutions of Higher Education.
+UM’s research enterprise — including programs in acoustics, physics, chemistry, social sciences, health care and pharmaceutical sciences — is renowned internationally.
+This work provides research opportunities for both graduate and undergraduate students and takes place across the university, which is home to more than 20 major research centers.
+Also, the university is a center for William Faulkner studies, offering one of the finest collections of the Nobel Prize winner’s work and maintaining his Rowan Oak home as a literary shrine.

 At the UM Medical Center in Jackson, surgeons performed the world's first human lung (1963) and heart (1964) transplants.
 Physiologists at the health sciences campus defined the role of the kidneys in controlling blood pressure.
 The Medical Center is collaborating with Tougaloo College and Jackson State University on the Jackson Heart Study, the world's largest study of cardiovascular risk factors in African-Americans.